Air India: Logo and livery

 Air India's colour scheme is red and white.
 The aircraft was painted white with red palace-style carvings on the outside of the windows and the airline's name written in red.
 The name is written in Hindi on the port side fuselage and in English on the port side tail.
 On the starboard side, the name is written in English on the fuselage and in Hindi on the tail.
 The window scheme was designed in line with the slogan Your Palace in the Sky.
 The aircraft was earlier named after Indian kings and landmarks.
 In 1989, to supplement its Flying Palace livery, Air India introduced a new livery that included a metallic gold spinning wheel on a deep red-coloured tail and a Boeing 747, Rajendra Chola, was the first aircraft to be painted in the new colours.

-Airbus A310 (registered VT-EJH) part of the now defunct Air India Cargo.
+Airbus A310 part of the now defunct Air India Cargo.

 The first logo of Air India was a centaur, a stylised version of Sagittarius shooting an arrow in a circle representing the wheel of Konark.
 The logo chosen by founder J. R. D. Tata was introduced in 1948 and represented the airline until 2007.
 On 22 May 2007, Air India and Indian Airlines unveiled their new livery consisting of a Flying Swan with the wheel of Konark placed inside it.
 The flying swan was morphed from the centaur logo, and the chakra was derived from Indian's erstwhile logo.
 On 15 May 2007, Air India refreshed its livery, making the Rajasthani arches along the windows slightly smaller, extending a stylised line from the tail of the aircraft to the nose and painting the underbelly red.
 The new logo features on the tail and the engine covers with red and orange lines running parallel to each other from the front door to the rear door.

 After the airline's acquisition by the Tata Group, the airline revealed its brand new logo and livery on 10 August 2023.
 The new livery features a palette of deep red, aubergine, and gold with chakra pattern and the new logo is inspired by the airline's Jharokha window pattern.
 In December 2023, the airline unveiled new uniforms for its crew and rolled out its new identity with an Airbus A350-900, the first aircraft to be re-branded.